help-me-mom/ng-mocks/README.md

 If the defaults aren't enough, the settings can be configured from `karma.conf.js`:

-* `karmaTypescriptConfig.tsconfig` - A path to a `tsconfig.json` file.
-The default compiler options will be replaced by the options in this file.
+* `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.

+* `karmaTypescriptConfig.bundlerOptions.ignore` - An array of npm module names that will be bundled as stubs, `module.exports = {};`.

+* ~~`karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be excluded from the bundle.~~ **Deprecated**, will be removed in future versions.
+Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.

+* `karmaTypescriptConfig.bundlerOptions.nodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be included in the bundle.
+Defaults to `true`.

+* `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bunded as-is, without being parsed for dependencies.

 * `karmaTypescriptConfig.compilerOptions` - This setting will override or add to existing compiler options.<br/>
 Valid options are the same as for the `compilerOptions` section in `tsconfig.json`, with the exception of `outDir` and `outFile` which are ignored since the code is compiled in-memory.

 * `karmaTypescriptConfig.exclude` - An array of file patterns to be excluded by the compiler.
 The values will be merged with existing options.
 The folder `node_modules` is excluded by default.

+* `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
+Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.

+* `karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.

 * `karmaTypescriptConfig.include` - An array of file patterns to be included by the compiler.
 The values will be merged with existing options.
 This option is available in Typescript 2.0.0^.

-* `karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.
+* `karmaTypescriptConfig.remapOptions` - Pass options to `remap-istanbul`.

+    * Available options:

-* `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
-Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.
+        * `exclude`, a regex for excluding files from remapping

-* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be excluded from the bundle. **Deprecated**, will be removed in future versions.
-Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.

-* `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.

-* `karmaTypescriptConfig.bundlerOptions.ignore` - An array of npm module names that will be bundled as stubs, `module.exports = {};`.

-* `karmaTypescriptConfig.bundlerOptions.nodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be included in the bundle.
-Defaults to `true`.

-* `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bunded as-is, without being parsed for dependencies.
+        * `warn`, a function for handling error messages

 * `karmaTypescriptConfig.reports` - The types of coverage reports that should be created when running the tests, defaults to an html report in the directory `./coverage`.
    Reporters are configured as `"reporttype": destination` where the destination can be specified in three ways: